RaviTambade/TFLdotNET/mcq.md

 D.Commit
 ```

-42.File extension used for ASP.NET webforms pages.
+42.Which File extension is used for defining views in ASP.NET Core MVC?

 ```
-A. .Web
+A. .html
-B. .ASP
+B. .cs
-C. .ASPX
+C. .cshtml
 D. None of the above
 ```